cosmos72/gomacro/README.md

     <nil>   // error
     gomacro>
     ```
+  press TAB to autocomplete a word, and press it again to cycle on possible completions.

+  Line editing follows mostly Emacs: Ctrl+A or Home jumps to start of line,
+  Ctrl+E or End jumps to end of line, Ald+D deletes word starting at cursor...
+  For the full list of key bindings, see https://github.com/peterh/liner

 * a Go source code debugger: see [Debugger](#debugger)

 * an interactive tool to make science more productive and more fun.